mlm-games/twrp_xiaomi_veux/README.md

 ## Does not work right now...
 WIP

-The Poco X4 Pro 5G (codenamed "veux") is a mid-range smartphone from Xiaomi.
+The Poco X4 Pro 5G (codenamed "veux") is a mid-range smartphone from Xiaomi.(Flash in vendor_boot)

 Ported from Poco X5's official twrp (Thanks to them)